mvperalta/PacMan/README.md

     <h1>Exercise Description</h1>
   </header>
 </article>
 <p> The PacMen Exercise is an exercise that was assigned in Module 7 of the Professional Certificate in Coding: Full Stack Development with MERN bootcamp.
 The goal of this exercise was to create a pacman on the page.
-Javascript arrays generated the pacman once 'Add Pacman' is pressed.
-The pacman then moved across the page as it's mouth moved in a chomping formation.
+Javascript arrays generated the pacman to move across the page as it's mouth moved in a chomping formation.
 The second part of the exercise was to change the direction of the Pacman so that it moved across the page in the opposite direction. </p>
 <article>
   <header>
     <h1>How to Run the Exercise</h1>